Climate Change

 Markets

-• Increased customer trust levels due to strengthened BCM6 leading to stronger branding power and higher corporate value.
+• Increased customer trust due to strengthened BCM6 leading to stronger branding power and higher corporate value.

-Transition to low carbon products
+Transition to manufacture of low carbon products

 (Transition Risks)